bijaymunda181/Linux-prep/linux-questions.md

 ## Package Management
 1. What is the difference between rpm and yum commands in RHEL/CentOS?
-A rpm installs packages manually and doesn’t handle dependencies, while yum automatically resolves and installs dependencies.
+A: rpm installs packages manually and doesn’t handle dependencies, while yum automatically resolves and installs dependencies.

 2. How can you check if a package is already installed on your system?
-A rpm -q packagename
+A: rpm -q packagename
    or yum list installed | grep packagename

 3. How do you find which package provides a specific file (for example, /usr/bin/ls)?